 “How about a natural therapy for blood pressure, for anxiety, for depression?” asks Dr. Joel Kahn.

 Joel Kahn, MD, FACC of Detroit, Michigan, is a preventive cardiologist and a Clinical Professor of Medicine at Wayne State University School of Medicine.
-Dr. Kahn is also the founder of the Kahn Center for Cardiac Longevity in Michigan and the author of several books on heart health and integrative medicine.
+Dr. Joel Kahn is also the founder of the Kahn Center for Cardiac Longevity in Michigan and the author of several books on heart health and integrative medicine.

 Today, he has important information to share regarding a study that concerns us all.
 What if you could lower daily asthma, psychotropic, or antihypertensive medication by a third or more?
 Imagine if you could do this by increasing the number of times you are exposed to nature.
 That is exactly what this study found.